Impact of the Las Mujeres Ya No Lloran World Tour: Civil transport

 The concert generated changes in the public transport system of several countries, in Peru due to the concert the Urban Transport Authority for Lima and Callao arranged the extension of schedules in the Metropolitan, the blue corridor and the availability of conventional transport routes and authorized taxis, the Estadio Nacional station of the Metropolitan will operate until midnight during the days of the concerts and the stations located in the north and south zones will be enabled exclusively for the disembarkation of passengers. in Colombia the TransMilenio facilitated mobility to attendees of the Shakira concert in Bogotá preparing trunk and zonal routes to ensure fast and efficient access to the El Campín stadium during the concerts, Likewise, zonal services were provided from 57th Street with diagonal 61B, with destinations towards the localities of Chapinero and Usaquén, according to LatinPyme Shakira with her tour generated a significant increase in the demand for trips through Cabify and contributing to boost urban mobility.
-In Nuevo Leon, Mexico, Metrorrey is extending its hours until 1 a.m. to facilitate transportation for those attending Shakira's concert in Monterrey.
+In Nuevo León, Mexico, Metrorrey is extending its hours until 1 a.m. to facilitate transportation for those attending Shakira's concert in Monterrey.

 Local business

 In Barranquilla, the local government estimated that Shakira's performances generated an economic turnover of 66.8 billion Colombian pesos, of which 18 billion pesos were driven by a chain of transactions from local businesses in the city.
 The Oxford Economics study considered subsequent purchases of products and services derived from tourism activities such as hotels, restaurants, transportation, commerce, and services.
 According to Forbes Colombia, the shows held in the country generated an economic impact of approximately $206 billion Colombian pesos (US$49.6 million).
-According to Billboard magazine, the seven sold out shows in Mexico City generated around 20,000 jobs in logistics, security, transportation, and production, benefiting workers across various sectors such as hospitality, restaurants, and airlines, as well as street vendors and small businesses near the venues.
+According to Billboard magazine, the seven sold-out shows in Mexico City generated around 20,000 jobs in logistics, security, transportation, and production, benefiting workers across various sectors such as hospitality, restaurants, and airlines, as well as street vendors and small businesses near the venues.
 In countries like Peru, various media outlets reported that Shakira's concert in Lima, held on February 17, 2025, at the National Stadium, generated significant revenue from the sale of food, beverages, and merchandise, reaching more than S/.
 548,000.
 The National Superintendency of Customs and Tax Administration (Sunat) reported that beverages led sales with S/.
 379,223, followed by food with S/.
 127,197, and merchandise with S/.
 41,710.
 This data was obtained after inspections carried out at 41 points of sale during the event.
 In Colombia, on Mercado Libre, Shakira increased online sales by 570%, highlighting classic albums, perfumes, hairstyling kits, and her famous purple wig, which has increased sales by 40% in downtown Barranquilla.
 The investment exceeds $100,000 pesos per person.